Sources tell NBC News that the White House is rewriting Trump's controversial travel ban order

 But Trump's argument was undercut by trusted adviser Rudy Giuliani who told Fox News Saturday Night that the president had talked to him about imposing a "Muslim ban" and asked his advice on "the right way to do it legally."

-Not one of the Al Qaeda terrorists who launched the 9/11 attacks were from any of the seven countries.
+Not one of the Al Qaeda terrorists who launched the 9/11 attacks was from any of the seven countries.